R13DEV/Learn-Html-css-javascript/README.md

-# Learn-Html-css-javascript
-basic html css and java template for beginners
+This is a simple template for beginners including html css and java script